Pearl

 Pearl meaning

-The original Japanese cultured pearls, known as akoya pearls, are produced by a species of small oyster, Pinctada fucata martensii, which is no bigger than 6 to 8 cm in size, hence akoya pearls larger than 10 mm in diameter are extremely rare and highly priced.
-Today, a hybrid mollusk is used in both Japan and China in the production of akoya pearls.
+The original Japanese cultured pearls, known as akoya pearls, are produced by a species of small oyster, Pinctada fucata martensii, which typically measures only 6 to 8 cm in size.
+Because of the oyster’s small dimensions, akoya pearls larger than 10 mm in diameter are remarkably rare and highly valued.
+Today, a hybrid mollusk is used in both Japan and China to culture akoya pearls, ensuring continued production of these lustrous gems.
+Their beauty, combined with their relative scarcity in larger sizes, makes them particularly desirable among collectors and jewelry enthusiasts.

 Black pearl